EPDM vs TPO Roofing: Which Is Better For You?

 • Cost-Effective: EPDM roofing is often more affordable than some other roofing materials, such as metal or slate.
 This makes it an attractive option for budget-conscious homeowners.

 • Energy Efficiency: EPDM roofing is available in white, which reflects sunlight and reduces heat absorption, leading to lower cooling costs in hot climates.
+Additionally, EPDM roofing systems are versatile and beneficial in various applications, offering reliable performance and ease of installation.

 👎 Cons of EPDM Roofing: